SS Mona's Isle (1905): Second World War

 Mona's Isle left Dover at 21:00 hrs on 27 May 1940.
 Her overnight crossing of the Strait of Dover was uneventful, and she docked in Dunkirk about midnight.
 She embarked 1,420 troops and she left at first light the next morning.
+[The signal to commence Operation Dynamo was given at 18:57 on 26 May.
+Therefore to qualify as the first ship to leave, it is more probable that Mona's Isle sailed from Dover at 21:00 that evening, not 27 May.]

 Three routes were allocated to the evacuating vessels.
 The shortest was "Route Z", 39 nmi, which went west from Dunkirk along the French coast as far as No.6 Buoy, then turned west-northwest straight to Dover.
 The longest was "Route Y", 87 nmi, went east along the French and Belgian coast as far as Bray-Dunes then turned north-northeast until reaching the Kwinte Buoy.
 From there ships went west-northwest, then west to the North Goodwin Lightship, then south round the Goodwin Sands to Dover.
-WRoute Y" was 55 nmi.
+"Route Y" was 55 nmi.
 It was the safest from German shore batteries, but passed through a heavily mined part of the English Channel.
 "Route X" went north from Dunkirk, through the Ruytingen Pass to the North Goodwin Lightship and then south around the Goodwin Sands to Dover.
 The combination of the minefields and sandbanks meant Route X could be used in daylight hours only.